CHH02/FullStack/part2/README.md

 #### Ex 2.15
 - Modified ex 2.14's phonebook to add functionality for updating/changing previously added/saved data to the server using HTTP PUT.

+### Ex 2.16-2.17
+- Goal was to modify the phonebook application with css styling

+#### Ex 2.16
+- Modified 2.15's application to display a notification to the screen when a person is added or updated in the phonebook, styled with css.

+#### Ex 2.17
+- Modified 2.16's application to handle potential uncaught promises when adding and updating persons in the phonebook.
+Sends an error notification to the display styled with css.